mms142-groupf-2020/mms142-groupf-2020.github.io/README.md

 - Malamed, C(n.d.), Glossary of Online Learning Terms, retrieved: November 21, 2020, from: https://theelearningcoach.com/resources/online-learning-glossary-of-terms/

 - Stern, J. (n.d.).
 Introduction to Online Teaching and Learning, retrieved: November 26, 2020, from: http://www.wlac.edu/online/documents/otl.pdf

+- Online Learning - What is it and how does it work?
+(2017).
+Educations.com. retrieved: November 27, 2020, from: https://www.educations.com/study-guides/study-online/